officiallyslim/kor/src/facts/island_fact/facts_list.md

 43. [Turkeys](https://robloxislands.fandom.com/wiki/Turkey) cannot reward extra [berry seeds](https://robloxislands.fandom.com/wiki/Berry_Seeds) when harvesting [berry bushes](https://robloxislands.fandom.com/wiki/Berry).
 44. Prior to the [June 3, 2022](https://robloxislands.fandom.com/wiki/June_3,_2022) update, [Cletus](https://robloxislands.fandom.com/wiki/Cletus) could not buy crops from the player in the [Hub](https://robloxislands.fandom.com/wiki/Hub) ; instead, the shop belonged to [Tom](https://robloxislands.fandom.com/wiki/Tom).
 45. During the [Halloween 2022](https://robloxislands.fandom.com/wiki/Halloween_2022) event, Tom replaced Cletus due to Cletus being zomblified.
+46. Holding a personal orb will show where the destination of the orb is.
+47. The black personal orb was incorrectly capitalized as "Black Personal orb" in-game.
+48. The purple personal orb was incorrectly referred to as a "Black Personal Orb" in-game.
+49. The Void Serpent orb is the only boss orb that does not require [red bronze ingots](https://robloxislands.fandom.com/wiki/Red_Bronze_Ingot).